danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 2. We implement **Sign in with Apple**, likely Apple's preferred choice, but as we shall see later there may be other issues with this.

-3. We remove "Sign in with Facebook", likely Apple's second favourite choice, but this prevents a significant proportion of our userbase from using the service _on Apple devices_.
+3. We remove **Sign in with Facebook**, likely Apple's second favourite choice, but this prevents a significant proportion of our userbase from using the service _on Apple devices_.

 #### Engineering cost